-Are you planning to go to an abandoned town of Kennicott, Alaska?
+Are you planning a trip to the abandoned town of Kennicott, Alaska?
 Near the town is the impressive Kennecott Copper Mine.
-It is located in America’s Largest National Park Wrangell-St. Elias National Park and Preserve.
-This article is about our trip to Kennecott copper mine, and we share here our story and practical information on how to get there.
+It is located in America’s largest national park, Wrangell-St. Elias National Park and Preserve.
+This article is about our trip to the Kennecott Copper Mine, and we share our story and practical information about how to get there.
 And you’ll find the answer to whether it’s worth visiting the Kennecott Copper Mine and the Kennicott Glacier.
 The Kennecott Copper Mine is one of Alaska’s best-hidden gems.This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.

 – What?
 We have a tremendous four-wheel drive!